wpswings/subscriptions-for-woocommerce/README.txt

 * Automatic Retrying For Failed Payments and Automated WooCommerce Subscriptions Cancellation
 * Create Exclusive WooCommerce Subscriptions Coupon Types With Subscriptions for WooCommerce
 * Ability to Handle WooCommerce Subscriptions Proration
-* Pause WooCommerce Subscription Plans Through Subscriptions for WooCommerce
+* Pause Subscription Plans Through Subscriptions for WooCommerce
 * WooCommerce Subscription Emails, Notifications, and Reminders for Every Subscription-Related Action
 * Monthly Recurring Payments of Daily Products and Manual Payment Option for WooCommerce Subscriptions
 * API of Course for Details on Mobile App